-Ota's significant work Papers is 365 letters in total which is made from newspapers published in 2011 when the Great East Earthquake happend.
+One of Ota's significant works, Papers, consists of 365 letters made from newspapers published in 2011, the year of the Great East Japan Earthquake.
 Those plain gray letters have silent but still powerful statement as if they spoke for us after at a loss for words in the face of the catastrophe.

 Ota's works has been exhibited in solo and group exhibitions across Asia and Europe such as Museum of Contemporary Art Tokyo, Haus am Waldsee, Echigo Tsumari Art Triennale 2003, Kyoto Art Centre, and is also in the collections such as the Japan Foundation, Tokyo National Museum of Modern Art, Seoul National Museum of Modern and Contemporary Art.